 Heritage has always weighed in on large and high-profile projects and worked on a citywide level to craft legislative protections such as historic districts and the popular Legacy Business Registry.
 But with limited resources, Heritage on its own cannot identify and protect all of the small but significant buildings, artwork, and businesses in all of San Francisco’s neighborhoods.

-In 2020, the Heritage in the Neighborhoods program will foster new local affinity groups to celebrate and defend the unique characteristics of three San Francisco neighborhoods: Excelsior, Parkside, and Marina districts.
-Presentations by Heritage staff on local architectural styles, legacy businesses, and cultural cornerstones will be followed by conversation and shared strategies for defending historic resources.
-Sections of sfheritage.org will be dedicated to each neighborhood with existing research on its history and architecture, longtime cultural and commercial cornerstones, and available preservation resources.
+The Heritage in the Neighborhoods program is helping foster new local affinity groups to celebrate and defend the unique characteristics of several San Francisco neighborhoods: Excelsior, Parkside, Marina, and Visitacion Valley districts.
+Month-long spotlights by Heritage staff on local architectural styles, legacy businesses, and cultural cornerstones were followed by conversation and shared strategies for defending historic resources.
+See our dedicated website pages to see what we covered in 2020-2021, including short videos and posts, and existing research on neighborhood history and architecture, longtime cultural and commercial cornerstones, and available preservation resources.

-Follow-up activities will be tailored to work with each neighborhood’s strengths and needs, but Heritage will help convene affinity group meetings with possible agenda items including landmark nominations, legacy-business registrations, and potential context statement, survey, or historic district work.
+Follow-up activities are being tailored to work with each neighborhood’s strengths and needs, but Heritage is helping convene affinity group meetings with agenda items including landmark nominations, legacy-business registrations, educational walking tours, and potential context statement, survey, or historic district work.
 More people signing on to a group will show strength as we work toward these local initiatives, and will provide a welcoming space for an array of voices to contribute and brainstorm ideas.
 As we grow neighborhood by neighborhood, Heritage in the Neighborhoods affinity groups will extend preservation work and capacity to defend historic resources to every corner of the city.